Antora

-Biography
+Antora (অন্তরা, /bn/; 1973/1974 – 8 January 2014) was a Bangladeshi film actress.

+Life and career

-Antora started her career in Dhallywood as child actor but later she began to work as heroine.
-She acted in Premer Kasam where her co-star was Mahfuz Ahmed which was the first film of him.
-She died on 8 January 2014.
+Antora started her career in Dhallywood as a child actress, but later she began to work as a heroine.
+She acted in Premer Kasam, where her co-star Mahfuz Ahmed was at his film debut.

+She died from a brain hemorrhage in January 2014 at Monowara Hospital in Dhaka, and was buried at Azimpur Cemetery.